Support Schemes

 Mr Speaker: Please do.

-Mr Lawrence Wong: Sir, before I address these questions, let me let me reiterate the Government’s and MAS’ overall approach to digital assets.
+Mr Lawrence Wong: Sir, before I address these questions, let me reiterate the Government and MAS’ overall approach to digital assets.

 We have drawn a sharp distinction between growing an innovative and responsible digital asset ecosystem, and speculation in cryptocurrency, which we actively discourage for the retail public.
 We encourage and support innovation in digital assets because we see potential for new technologies to transform cross-border payments, trade and settlement, as well as capital market activities.

 Early forecasts have proven too optimistic and it is still not clear that blockchain technology will develop beyond limited use cases into a gamechanger for a wide range of industries.
-And this is why we are piloting specific use cases to test the possibilities in the financial sector.
+This is why we are piloting specific use cases to test the possibilities in the financial sector.

 Cryptocurrencies are a different matter.
 They are purely speculative as an investment asset and have no intrinsic value.
 That is why MAS has consistently warned the retail public not to deal with them.